-It will also give PAC some additional authority to identify those areas of performance (whether in Code or not) which impact the objective, to require UNC Parties to improve in those areas to impose sanctions where performance is below the required level, and to engage in discussion with relevant non-Parties where it is reasonably considered that they are impacting the objective.
+- It will also give PAC some additional authority to identify those areas of performance (whether in Code or not) which impact the objective, to require UNC Parties to improve in those areas and to impose sanctions where performance is below the required level.
 It will also require Proposer of a modification which adds or changes UNC performance standards or might impact a Party's performance against such standards to specify an appropriate monitoring report.
-The CDSP will be required to provide a ROM (rough order of magnitude) for workgroup consideration

-The requirements below will be incorporated into the UNC.
+The CDSP will be required to provide a ROM (rough order of magnitude) for workgroup consideration - 15 The requirements below will be incorporated into the UNC.